You are here

 Note: WAC 180-51-115 was revised in 2019-2020 (effective January 13, 2020).
 Prior to this revision, under limited circumstances, credit and subject area graduation requirements could be waived for students with IEPs.
 The revised rule allows the flexibility noted above but no longer permits a waiver.
 As of July 1, 2020, all decisions about course substitutions for graduation credit requirements for students receiving special education services should align with the revised WAC 180-51-115 rules.

 Students and parents should contact their school or district to identify their local graduation requirements.
 WAC 180-51-045 requires districts to inform students and their parents or guardian of the students’ graduation requirements.
-In addition, SBE has tabs for each graduating class year which can be found on the Graduation Requirements web page of the SBE website.
-Questions about state graduation requirements can be directed to: Linda Drake, Director of Career- and College-Readiness.
+Students and parents should work with schools to track progress in meeting graduation requirements as part of the students’ high school and beyond planning.
+Questions about state graduation requirements can be directed to: Alissa Muller, Director of Policy.